ColoredCarrot/mctest/api/README.md

 # mctest-api

 The API for your projects using MCTest.
-Should be depended on via `testCompileOnly`.
+Should be depended on via `testImplementation`.

 ## Parameter Binding